nirmalpaul383/OSBM/README.md

 // Creating a new OSBM object
 let colorDarkness = new OSBM;

-// Storing traning dataset in specific format let RGB_Traning = [
+// Storing traning dataset in specific format with the ".train()" method colorDarkness.train([
   {
     dataSet: [[255/255, 255/255, 255/255]],
     output: "Light"